scoconno/scoconno.github.io/Teaching/Intro/1/Handout.md

 #Critical Thinking: Work Sheet#

 If you haven't read Ch.
 1.3 of the textbook, stop.
 Please read that first before turning to this handout, which is a summary/supplement to the textbook.
 You will find some self-assessment exercises below.
-The answer key is on blackboard.
+The answer key is on Blackboard.

-##Arguments##
+### Arguments

-### Introduction ###
+#### Introduction

 Don't be fooled by every day uses of the words 'philosophy', 'philosophical', and 'philosopher'.
 Being philosophical is not the same as merely stating your belief about some deep issue.
 Philosophy is first and foremost a rational, rule governed, inquiry into matters of great importance.
 Philosophers have little patience for those who just state their views on some issue.
 They care about **the reasons** for accepting such views, in other words, the arguments that prove those views true or false.
 So, don't expect us philosophers merely to respect your opinion.
 We will respect your good arguments and will expect you to provide reasons for your views.